 Maybe you could consider your own spouse, your children, an already existing business partner or any other trustworthy person?

 Perhaps you have another corporate entity which can work as a partner for the LLP.
 There are plenty of possibilities.
+Perhaps, we might be able to assist you finding a partner.
+Just ask us!

 If you find this interesting and you want to start your own business or move an existing company to Canada just consult me.